 Enjoying a hot experience, running your dishwasher and cleaning garments are only a handful of cases of the home luxuries that demand hot water.

 You more than likely will not recognize your water heater is failing until you have to deal with cold water coming out of your showerhead.
-If you’re observant of these cues, you won’t miss a chance for steamy showers.
+If you’re aware of these cues, you won’t miss a chance for steamy showers.

-If you observe these six signs, It’s time to get ahold of the Professionals at 803-399-7208.
+If you observe these six signs, it’s time to get ahold of the Professionals at 803-399-7208.

 - Rusty Water

 If your water comes out rusty, there is a reasonable chance that your water heater is deteriorating.
 This can cause dirty water and a leak.

 A minor amount of sounds are normal.
 If you notice audible rattling racket originating from your water heater, it could be an indication there is a problem.

 If residue has built up inside, your water heater may be less energy efficient.
 This could cause bigger electric bills and possible damage to your equipment.

 A leak is the most common cause of a declining water heater.
 If you notice water around your tank, you’re probably experiencing a leak and could risk major water damage to your house.